tavaresasilva/LoDRaV/README.md

 LoDRaV means Law of Demeter: Respect and Violation.

-LoDRaV is a simple project divided into two folders: one has the entities and the other the interfaces and fake data.
+LoDRaV is a simple project divided into two folders: one has the implementations and the other the abstraction and fake data.

 The main program contains two examples that demonstrate how to follow or not the The Law of Demeter.